uditze/diversity-bot/README.md

 cd frontend && npm run dev
 ```

-The frontend will send requests to `http://localhost:3001/api/chat` by default.
+The frontend will send requests to `http://localhost:3001/chat` by default.

 ## Deploy

 Deploy the backend and frontend on your preferred platform as two separate services.
-Remember to set the `OPENAI_API_KEY` environment variable in the backend.
+Remember to set the `OPENAI_API_KEY` and `ASSISTANT_ID` environment variables in the backend.